 For those not familiar with this particular style of game, it can best be described as an interactive book with RPG elements.
 Your skills in combat, your luck and the strength of your psyche (remember that bit about fear being lethal?) will all have been put to the test, by the time this night is over.
 Whether or not you actually live through it, well, that depends on the choices you make along with the roll of the die.

 Anyway, when you’re not fighting for your life or testing your luck, there’s a huge house just waiting to be explored – unfortunately, it’s one that plays host to the strangest and most terrifying things.
 Between the mazelike corridors and secret passages that hide only God knows what; suffice to say, roaming its dark halls is anything but safe.
-Unfortunately for you, these are actually the only way to proceed if you feel like actually leaving this place in one piece.
+Unfortunately for you, these are actually the only ways to proceed if you feel like leaving this place in one piece.
 That is what you want, right?
-Of course it is.

 What annoys me most about this isn’t so much that the player can easily wander right into a death trap.
 That’s fine.
 But ending up somewhere that, no matter which choice you make next, sends you on a one-way trip to Hell while still giving you several options?
 Not cool.
 Chances are that’s just how the house was designed though… to ‘play’ with its prey, leading you to believe everything’s fine when your fate was actually sealed several minutes (or choices) ago.
 Man, talk about sinister.

 Now, those familiar with the Fighting Fantasy series roots may remember how in the printed version you had to manage a character sheet, keeping track of important information/locations by hand and such.
 Here, all that stuff is handled by the game, leaving you to enjoy the experience with less hassle.
 Having played many choose-your-own-adventure books in my youth, let me tell ya, this is a huge timesaver.